 What causes creative block?

-Experiencing creative block is an inevitable part of life and the process for artists and designers.
-It can come in many different forms and for a variety of reasons.
-Identifying the source of the blockage is one of the first steps to take in working towards allowing ideas to flow freely again.
-RMCAD put together four of the most common reasons creative block occurs, and how to push through it below.
+Experiencing creative block is an inevitable part of life, especially for artists and designers.
+It can come in many different forms and for a variety of different reasons.
+Identifying the source of the block is essential, so you can take the appropriate steps to overcome it.
+Take a look at four of the most common causes of creative block!

-Decision fatigue is quite common when there is an abundance of ideas and uncertainty about which to pursue.
-While typically having too many ideas is not seen as a hindrance, sometimes the more ideas one has, the more overwhelming it can be to make a decision.
-This can complicate the creative process quite a bit.
-We are limited by our sole human form and can complete one physical or mental task efficiently at a time.
-The challenge is to carefully choose how to spend your time.
-We must choose the creative idea we believe to be most worth exploring.
+Decision fatigue is quite common when there is an abundance of ideas and an uncertainty about which one to pursue.
+While typically having too many ideas isn’t seen as a bad thing, sometimes the more ideas one has, the more overwhelming it can be.
 For creatives in this position, it can be beneficial to write or sketch all of your ideas before choosing the one that produces the most excitement and joy.
-Remember that you can always pursue other ideas when you are finished with the last.
-There is also the option to switch between multiple projects over the course of a week, a month, etc. This process can be very fulfilling for some creatives as you may begin to form connections between different projects, providing more meaning and inspiration for your work.
-Having discipline in the creative process can be challenging, but rewarding.
+Remember, you can always pursue a different idea in the future if it doesn’t end up working out how you initially expected.

-One of the most common reasons for creative block is the fear of imperfection, feeling like you are not good enough to see an idea through.
-Many creatives consider themselves perfectionists, which can prevent the pursuing of ideas or completing projects.
-The reality is that nothing and no one is perfect.
-The only way to truly “perfect” your craft is by actually creating.
-The theory that everything has to be perfect can be extremely frustrating and stifling to the creative process.
-Some artists and designers need tough love to push themselves through this slump, others need self-awareness and persistence.
-Most of all, practice improves your skill.
-Growth is the closest thing to perfection that will be attained, and it’s not the end of the world to start over when an idea reaches a dead end – it just means a new beginning.
+One of the most common reasons for creative block is the fear of imperfection.
+Many creatives consider themselves perfectionists, which can prevent them from pursuing ideas or completing projects.
+The reality however is the only way to truly “perfect” your craft is by actually creating.
+To push through the perfectionist mindset, artists and designers need to help encourage each other and remember that growth is the closest thing to perfection.
+It’s not the end of the world to start over when an idea reaches a dead end – it just means a new beginning.

 As you walk through any period of creative block, remember to give yourself space and time to create as an artist and designer.
-Recognize the creative block you’re experiencing for what it is, and do your best to push through.
-Try a digital detox, remember that creativity cannot be forced, look around you for new sources of creativity, allow yourself to fail, and take care of yourself.
+Recognize what causes your creative block, and do your best to push through.
+Creativity cannot be forced, so remember to look around you for new sources of creativity and allow yourself the ability to fail in order to succeed.

-For more information on this topic, check out the Student Learning Center’s tip sheet on Creative Block.
+For more information on what causes creative block, check out the Student Learning Center’s tip sheet on Creative Block.
 This piece was written by Lea Greenwood from the SLC.
 The SLC welcomes students from all programs both on-campus and online who strive to do better in the classroom while perfecting their craft.
 Self-schedule an appointment with the SLC here or email the SLC at firstname.lastname@example.org.